 People with mid-late stage superficial siderosis often experience sexual problems.
 Because arousal begins in the central nervous system, if brain-to-spinal cord communication is disrupted, the brain’s messages to the sexual organs traveling along nerves running through the spinal cord the messages never arrive.
 As neural tissue damage to these nerve pathways progresses, sexual response — including arousal and orgasm — is directly affected.
-Sexual problems may also be aggravated by Overview Fatigue is one of the most common symptoms in mid-l...
+Sexual problems may also be aggravated by Overview The brain plays a crucial role in regulating sleep ...
 More or Overview Spasticity is a condition in which individual muscl...
 More, as well as Overview Superficial siderosis progression may have profound...
 More changes.

 Superficial siderosis may affect the sexual ability of both men and women.
 Both men and women with SS may experience difficulty achieving orgasm or loss of libido.
 You and your partner may benefit from instruction in alternative means of sexual stimulation to overcome slow arousal and impaired sensation.
 In addition, techniques such as intermittent catheterization or medication can control urinary leakage during intercourse.